astracms/astracms/apps/web/src/content/pages/terms.md

 ## 9. Indemnification

-You agree to indemnify and hold harmless Marble, its affiliates, and its contributors from any claims, damages, liabilities, or expenses arising out of:
+You agree to indemnify and hold harmless AstraCMS, its affiliates, and its contributors from any claims, damages, liabilities, or expenses arising out of:

 - Your use of the Service,
 - Your Content, or